 When you return the car to the car rental company make sure that you have the car checked while you are there.
 This may mean that you avoid charges being put on your credit card for damage that you did not know about.
 Even though you may have purchased a damage waiver, car rental companies may charge your credit card for any excess amounts that may apply.
 It is important, therefore, to have the vehicle inspected on return and have any damage noted.

-You can find more information on renting a car on the National Consumer Agency website and on the European Consumer Centre website.
+You can find more information on renting a car on the Competition and Consumer Protection Commission website and on the European Consumer Centre website.
 The Car Rental Council of Ireland has information on the Code of Practice for the car rental industry.

 Different rates apply to different car rental agreements from different companies.
 Shop around for the best deals either on the internet or by telephoning car rental companies.